Guidelines relating to biological risk factors

 An advisory committee at the University of Bergen, for the introduction and use of biological risk factors including GMOs.

 The line manager shall:

 Ensure that a report is submitted to the Norwegian Labour Inspection Authority minimum 30 days before the unit starts using biological risk factors in infection risk groups 2, 3 and 4, and ensure that the workplace has a sufficient level of containment.
-This report requires the approval of the committee for biosecurity before it is submitted.

 The purpose of the notifications is that the Norwegian Labour Inspection Authority will know that a risk assessment has been conducted, and that plans have been made to initiate measures to protect the employees.

 All work involving biological risk factors is subject to a risk assessment.